State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Introduction

-\item \textbf{A state-dependent Lyapunov framework for the certificate.} We formulate a state-dependent Lyapunov framework based on structural axioms that explains why such certificates arise.
-Within this framework, the scalar certificate is uniquely determined, and a local Lagrange analysis constrains the signal block of its rank-1 extensions.
-Thus $\isc$, $\ifac$, and $\iapx$ emerge as natural structural objects dictated by the monotonicity mechanism, rather than as ad hoc algebraic choices.
+\item \textbf{A state-dependent Lyapunov derivation of the certificates.} We formulate structural axioms for state-dependent quadratic Lyapunov families and show that, under these axioms, the scalar certificate is uniquely determined.
+The same local Lagrange analysis constrains the signal and noise blocks of rank-1 extensions, showing that $\isc$, $\ifac$, and $\iapx$ arise from the monotonicity structure of the dynamics rather than from ad hoc algebraic choices.

-\item \textbf{Evidence beyond the proved cases.} For the 2-dimensional rank-1 approximation problem $X=\diag(1,\sigma)$ with $\sigma\in(0,1)$, the local analysis determines a two-parameter certificate family but leaves open the relation between the signal and noise parameters.
-We provide numerical evidence for a continuous admissible branch $\xi(\delta)$, and also report supporting experiments for quartic-augmented scalar losses, suggesting that the certificate mechanism may extend beyond the settings proved here. \end{enumerate}
+\item \textbf{Evidence beyond the proved regimes.} For the two-dimensional rank-1 approximation problem $X=\diag(1,\sigma)$ with $\sigma\in(0,1)$, the local analysis yields a two-parameter certificate family.
+We provide numerical evidence for an admissible branch $\xi(\delta)$ reducing this family to a one-parameter certificate satisfying the one-step monotonicity condition.
+We also report experiments for quartic-augmented scalar losses, suggesting that the certificate mechanism remains predictive beyond the settings covered by our proofs. \end{enumerate}